RaycatWhoDat/kitchen-sink/README.md

 > Some people say, "[Programming languages] are just tools.
 Just learn them as needed."
 I agree, but I still have a favorite hammer and drill.

 ## Introduction
 As a web dev, a lot of my time is spent working and building the same sort of applications.
 This repository contains experiments, oddities, and other such scripts that spawned from a foray into a language.
 (Mostly) comprised of JavaScript, I plan on using this repo to post my findings and learnings from other languages.
 Ideally, I would like to reduce the number of languages I *have* to know to be gainfully employed and enjoy working with.
-Realistically, I could stop right now and just use JavaScript but someone might try to gatekeep me because, ya know, "JavaScript is a bad language" and all that.

 ## Things I Want Out of My Languages
 - Good compilation time (prefer not to "keep it running")